Character Joints are mainly used for Ragdoll effects. They are an extended ball-socket joint which allows you to limit the joint on each axis.

 |Break Torque||The torque that needs to be applied for this joint to break.|

-The Swing 1 Limit limits the rotation around the swing axis (green axis).
+The Swing 1 Limit limits the rotation around the swing axis (visualized with the green axis on the gizmo).
 The limit angle is symmetric.
-Thus a value of eg. 30 will limit the rotation between -30 and 30.
+Thus a value of 30 will limit the rotation between –30 and 30.

-The Swing 2 Limit axis doesn't have a gizmo but the axis is orthogonal to the 2 other axes.
-Just like the previous axis the limit is symmetric, thus a value of eg. 40 will limit the rotation around that axis between -40 and 40 degrees.
+The Swing 2 Limit axis isn’t visualized on the gizmo but the axis is orthogonal to the two other axes (that is the twist axis visualised in orange on the gizmo and the Swing 1 Limit visualised in green on the gizmo).
+The angle is symmetric, thus a value of 40 will limit the rotation around that axis between –40 and 40 degrees.

 You can use the Break Force and Break Torque properties to set limits for the joint’s strength.
 If these are less than infinity, and a force/torque greater than these limits are applied to the object, its Fixed Joint will be destroyed and will no longer be confined by its restraints.